Furnace Repair Checklist

 - Make sure the switch is switched to “heat” instead of “off” or “cool.”

 - Make sure the program is showing the appropriate day and time and is set to “run.”
 If you’re having a hard time overriding the program, regulate the temperature with the up/down arrows and holding the “hold” button.
-This will cause the heater to turn on if thermostat scheduling is an issue.
+This will cause the furnace to turn on if thermostat is causing an issue.

 - Increase the temperature setting to 5 degrees hotter than the room temperature.